borisputerka-zz/updatecontext/README.md

 [![GitHub Release](https://img.shields.io/github/release/borisputerka/updatecontext.svg?style=flat)](https://github.com/borisputerka/updatecontext/releases)
 [![Go Report Card](https://goreportcard.com/badge/github.com/borisputerka/updatecontext)](https://goreportcard.com/report/github.com/borisputerka/updatecontext)

-Plugin for kubectl that will create and update kubernetes contexts based on namespaces.
-For every namespace it will create context.
-After namespace is deleted, updatecontext will delete specific context.
+[Kubectl](https://github.com/kubernetes/kubectl) plugin that manages kubernetes contexts.
+It will create context in `<namespace/<cluster>` format.
+Contexts for non-existent namespaces will be deleted (e.g., after you delete namespace with created context).

-You can then switch between contexts using [kubectx](https://github.com/ahmetb/kubectx) or using [fzf](https://github.com/junegunn/fzf) (see instruction below).
-Once you have contexts created, you will no longer need to use `kubectx` with `kubens` when accessing namespace in different cluster.
+To switch contexts you can use [kubectx](https://github.com/ahmetb/kubectx) or [fzf](https://github.com/junegunn/fzf) (see instructions below).
+Once you have contexts created you will no longer need to use `kubectx` with `kubens` when accessing namespace in different cluster.

 # Installation and usage